 - VitaClay VM7900-8 Smart Organic Multi-Cooker/Rice Cooker, Brushed Stainless Steel and Black by VitaClay

 - Miriam’s Earthenware

 Waffle Makers and Griddles

-- Rome Old Fashioned Waffle Iron
+- Rome Industries Old Fashioned Waffle Cast Iron (for campfire)

 The following waffle makers are made with plastic or non-stick food contact surfaces and therefore cannot be Mamavation-approved:

 - AVOID: Black and Decker (nonstick, stainless steel, plastic)

 - AVOID: Dash (nonstick)